Stories

 Our first step was to understand the gravity of the situation.
 Our engineering teams needed to understand what we were dealing with so they could create appropriate designs to rebuild the system and gather necessary equipment.
 Every morning we met with BC Wildfire Service and, following approvals and instructions from local fire departments, drove out to the sites that were safe to access, took pictures, applied immediate fire retardant gel to structures still standing to mitigate further damage and protect equipment as best we could.
 In the meantime, we were purchasing power from BC Hydro to compensate for the decreased electricity our system was supplying.

 The Osoyoos Indian Band was paramount in helping us restore service.
 “Often we, or our contractor crews, didn’t know the safest way to get to the site,” said Brandon.
-“Once we knew what the damage was and how to repair it, every single day, a liaison from the Osoyoos Indian Band would take us to the structures on foot so we could work on repairs.
-We couldn’t have done this without the help of the Osoyoos Indian Band and their knowledge of their traditional lands.”
+“Once we knew what the damage was and how to repair it, every single day, a liaison from the Osoyoos Indian Band would take us to the structures on foot so we could work on repairs.”

 Another concern was understanding where to store our equipment.
 We had a large number of poles, materials, outhouses, sanitization stations and countless other items that we wouldn’t be able to carry each day.
 The Osoyoos Indian Band also shared a temporary yard to house all necessary equipment so that we could work efficiently and safely.